 In the first instance either discuss your child with the school to discover if there is any opportunity to obtain local authority funding or funding from the school.
 If there is no opportunity of funding from that route, you can make an appointment at the Harmony Education Centre to discuss your child’s requirements.

-On the Home page of this web site, there are “Quick Link” Buttons.
-Clicking on the Centre one, Downloads, you can click on and download the Initial Referral Form.
+On the Education Centre Web site, you can download the Initial Referral Form.
 However, you may need assistance from the school to complete this form.
-The Initial Referral Form, is a PDF document which can be completed on line and printed off or printed off and completed by hand.
+The Initial Referral Form, is a PDF document which can be downloaded and completed off line.

 In all cases Harmony will be please to arrange interviews or informal discussions about your child’s needs.